Skip to main content

 Most men begin noticing early changes within 3 to 6 weeks of starting TRT.
 Full benefits — including improvements in muscle composition, sexual function, and mood stability — typically develop over 3 to 6 months of consistent treatment.
 Individual results vary based on starting testosterone levels, delivery method, dosage, and overall health.

-TRT Timeline: Week by Week
+TRT Timeline by Week and Month

 trt process timeline